快猫短视频

 • Keep it dry.
 When you shower, cover and tape over your CVC with a waterproof material (like plastic wrap).
 If your dressing gets wet or loose, put a new dressing on.
 Moisture attracts bacteria, which can lead to infection.

 • Keep it secure.
 Don’t pull on or bend your CVC tubing.
 If you use tape to secure it, don’t bend the tubing.
+Be careful around children and pets, or in situations where your CVC could be caught on something and pulled.

 • Be prepared.
 Know what you need and keep enough supplies to care for your catheter.
 Have extra supplies on hand in case the dressing gets wet or comes off.